 Fixing a broken garage door spring is like the perfect jigsaw puzzle.
 With the right tools and knowledge, it can become an achievable task.
 However, it can be daunting for those with a little DIY experience.
 It really should not be attempted by non-experienced folks, including a general handyman who doesn't have the specific knowledge and tools to get it done properly.
 When it comes to broken springs, you are much better off calling a reputable, professional garage door repair company.
 Doing so will ensure you not only get your door working again quickly, but you'll also rest assured knowing the properly sized spring was used and most importantly, it was done safely.

 If you're curious about the workings of garage door springs, and you want to provide the company you're calling with as much information as possible, keep reading.
-You'll learn the basics and will know enough to get your service off on the right foot.
+You'll learn the basics of garage doors and springs and will know enough to get your service off on the right foot.